5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1 (`J137`)
 	- MacPro7,1 (`J160`)

-Under the following circumstances you won't get System Update Notifications and therefore you won't be able to download OTA System Updates:
+In the following cases you won't receive System Update Notifications and therefore you won't be able to download OTA System Updates:

-- Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).
+1. Using `csr-active-config` value containing the flags "Allow Apple Internal" and "Allow unauthenticated Root" to disable `System Integrity Protection` (SIP).
-- Using `csr-active-config` value containing bit 5 "Allow Apple Internal" and bit 12 "Allow unauthenticated Root" to disable `System Integrity Protection` (SIP).
+2. Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).

-Disabling `SecureBootModel` and `SIP` is mandatory if your iGPU/dGPU is no longer supported by macOS 11.3 and newer in order to re-install removed graphics drivers using OCLP or other tools (see Credits for details).
-This is the case for Intel HD 4000 on-board graphics and NVIDIA Kepler cards which have been removed from macOS 12+.
-Otherwise you can't install (nor load) the drivers and the system will crash on boot since re-installing the drivers breaks the security seal of the system partition and conflicts with the security policy of `SecureBootModel`.
+Disabling SIP is necessary in order to re-install [components which have been removed from macOS](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) because they cannot be injected by Bootloaders.
+But if these 2 SIP flags are set, you won't receive System Update Notifications any longer.
+Since re-installing files on the system partition also breaks its security seal, `SecureBootModel` has to be disabled for the mentioned SMBIOSes to boot the system afterwards.

 So in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.